Frowin of Engelberg: Life

-Of the early life of Frowin nothing is known, save that he is claimed as a monk of their community by the historians of Einsiedeln Abbey in Switzerland and St. Blasius Abbey in the Black Forest.
-He is first mentioned in 1441 as a monk of St.Blasius Abbey and it is assumed that he succeeded Adelhelm as the Abbot of the monastery of Engelberg in 1443.
+Of the early life of Frowin nothing is known, save that he is claimed as a monk of their community by the historians of Einsiedeln Abbey in Switzerland and Saint Blaise Abbey, Black Forest.
+He is first mentioned as a monk of St. Blaise Abbey, and it is assumed that he succeeded Adelhelm as the Abbot of the monastery of Engelberg.
 As the abbey was seen in danger, he ordered the ecclesiastical buildings to be surrounded by a wall also requested and received the monastery independency to elect its abbot.
 During his tenure Engelberg became a Double monastery which included both a monastery for monks and one for nuns called the St.Andreas monastery.

 Through his efforts the possessions and privileges, civil and ecclesiastical, of the abbey were greatly increased, while its renown as a home of learning, art, and piety spread far and wide.
 He established a famous school in his abbey, in which besides the trivium and quadrivium, philosophy and theology were likewise taught.
 The library which he collected possessed, for those days, a vast number of manuscripts.
-According to a list that he left, it contained Homer,Cicero, and other authors of antiquity.
+According to a list that he left, it contained Homer, Cicero, and other authors of antiquity.
 This rich collection perished in 1729, when the abbey was destroyed by fire.